python/cpython/Doc/library/dis.rst

    arguments, identically to :opcode:`CALL_FUNCTION`.
    The top of the stack contains a mapping object, as per :opcode:`CALL_FUNCTION_KW`.
-   Below that
-   is an iterable object containing additional positional arguments.
+   Below that is an iterable object, as per :opcode:`CALL_FUNCTION_VAR`.
    Below that are keyword arguments (if any), positional arguments (if any) and a callable object, identically to :opcode:`CALL_FUNCTION`.
    Before the callable is called, the mapping object and iterable object